vitessio/website/content/en/docs/reference/programs/vttablet.md

 | -xtrabackup_stripes | uint | If greater than 0, use data striping across this many destination files to parallelize data transfer and decompression |
 | -xtrabackup_user | string | User that xtrabackup will use to connect to the database server.
 This user must have all necessary privileges.
 For details, please refer to xtrabackup documentation. |

+### Key Options

+* -restore_from_backup: The default value for this flag is false.
+If set to true, and the my.cnf file was successfully loaded, then vttablet can perform automatic restores as follows:

+	* If started against a mysql instance that has no data files, it will search the list of backups for the latest one, and initiate a restore.
+After this, it will point the mysql to the current master and wait for replication to catch up.
+Once replication is caught up to the specified tolerance limit, it will advertise itself as serving.
+This will cause the vtgates to add it to the list of healthy tablets to serve queries from.
+	* If this flag is true, but my.cnf was not loaded, then vttablet will fatally exit with an error message.
+	* You can additionally control the level of concurrency for a restore with the `-restore_concurrency` flag.
+This is typically useful in cloud environments to prevent the restore process from becoming a 'noisy' neighbor by consuming all available disk IOPS.